When it comes to cultivating cannabis, nothing is more convenient than growing in a grow box.

 Not only do you get a TDS meter, but also nutrients, hydroton blocks, and rockwool cubes.

 The only downside regarding the Supercloset is its price.
-At over $2,000, it’s the most expensive grow box in this review.
+It’s the most expensive grow box in this review.

 At first glance, you may feel that this price isn’t worth it when compared with far cheaper options.
 If you look at the price for each component if bought separately, you’ll soon realize that you’re getting a deal from buying this all-in-one package.